polius/meteornext-docs/docs/guides/administration.md

 ### Creating a group

-To create a group there's some required fields to be filled:
+To create a group, there are some required fields to be filled:

 - **Name**: The name of this group (must be unique).
 - **Description**: The description to give this new group.
 - **Coins per day**: The coins that every day at 00:00 UTC will be automatically given to the users contained in this group.
 - **Maximum coins**: The maximum coins that can reach.
 If a user currently has reached the maximum amount of coins, he won't be able to get more coins at the next coins delivery.

-Next you need to setup all the permissions from the different Meteor apps.
+Next, you need to set up all the permissions from the different Meteor apps.

 ### Inventory